FredKSchott/snowpack/README.md

 - **Flexible** 🧘‍♂️ Handles dependency trees of any size, even ones that includes legacy Common.js packages.
 - **HTTP/2 Optimized** ⚡️ No more huge, cache-busting bundles.
 Browsers only download dependencies when they change.

+@pika/web installs all supported project dependencies to a new `web_modules/` directory.
+If your dependency exports an [ES "module" entrypoint](https://github.com/rollup/rollup/wiki/pkg.module) in its package.json manifest, it is supported.
+Even if it internally depends on legacy Common.js dependencies, @pika/web should be able to install it.

+With a single command, @pika/web installs each dependency and any transitive dependencies into a single file that runs natively in the browser.
+Bundling packages on a per-module basis makes it easy to build a web application that runs fast and caches well.
+That's right, updating a single dependency won't force a complete re-download of your web application.

+> ┻┳|
+> ┳┻| _
+> ┻┳| •.•) 💬 *"Tip: Use [pikapkg.com](https://www.pikapkg.com) to find modern, web-ready packages on npm :)"*
+> ┳┻|⊂ﾉ
+> ┻┳|

 ## Quickstart